 Not too long after the white men from Britain first encountered these great accomplishments in spaces they had thought were uncivilized, they dismantled the political systems they met in this spaces and replaced them with a system of their own making with a lord Lugard and a lady Lugard christening the space.
 The history of how this replacement came to be is commonly available.
 Suffix it to note here, the following:

-(1) The Portugeese and Dutch came before the British but they did not dismantle the systems they met in Nigeria.
+(1) The Portuguese and Dutch came before the British but they did not dismantle the systems they met in the space now call Nigeria.

 (2) The evil behaviour of human sacrifices (given as one of the primary reasons for the punitive expedition) carried out in ancient Benin was dwarfed by the many head-choppings that occured in the ancient Tower of Death in London and the religious wars of ancient England.
 All ancient political spaces were imperfect in many ways.

 (3) The leaders of ancient Benin made a fundamental developmental error: they never progressed in weaponery.
 They saw the guns the white men brought and even used some in their local warfare but were never curious enough to know how the white men made them.
 In other words, they did not extend their artistic genius to computational genius of the highest kind.
 Paraphrasing mathematician Peter O. Sagay: all spaces are computing spaces and those who lag are subject to subjugation by superior computing spaces.

 The Nigeria the British built has been turning and twisting since the Lugards christened it.
 First, it was a parliamentary system copied from Britain, then a dictatorship by millitary juntas influenced by Britain and now a representative democracy copied from America.
 The Originality that came naturally to ancient African leaders has become elusive to modern African leaders: They copy and copy endlessly and are so quick to be influenced by leaders from other nations.